 But Carmen’s romance alarm went off again on our Northeast Kingdom trip, because we’d been invited to a party that Saturday night, a birthday bash for our old friend and neighbor Leanne.

 "I didn’t know grown-ups had birthday parties," marveled Ava.
 I explained that this was not a cupcake and craft-table affair.
 Leanne was a big, beautiful, butch carpenter/bartender, a gem of a local gal with mischievous eyes, freckles, and the most enchanting smile.
 Her house party featured a DJ spinning Latin grooves and a makeshift plywood bar spread with homemade concoctions of every imaginable flavor.
-We’d searched in vain for a babysitter but come up blank.
-One option was to take turns at the party, draw straws to see who got the first shift.
-We’d run up against one dilemma of attentive parenting: how hard it is to share adult experiences.

 Then we remembered how our friend Jordan managed to socialize, back when we were the childless, unencumbered ones.
 A young single dad who had his kids on weekends, Jordan would bundle his preschoolers into their pajamas, then drive the winding Wild Branch Road deeper into the Kingdom.
 By the time he arrived at the Party du Jour, the kids would be sound asleep and he’d tuck them into down mummy bags and leave them snug in their car-seats while he joined his carefree peers.

 Why couldn’t we pull a Jordan and put Ava and Carmen to bed in the back of the car?
 We knew his two kids now; they’d grown into smart, athletic, well-adjusted teenagers who appeared unscathed by their early years, despite parenting choices that might be considered unorthodox by today’s helicopter standards.